How ultra-violent anime ‘Demon Slayer’ conquered the globe: “Its themes are universal”

 Really, even with the violence?

-“My friend told me that at nursery, the kids play make believe Demon Slayer.”
+“My friend told me that at nursery, the kids play make-believe Demon Slayer.”

 Does the show’s audience differ outside of Japan?